Helping Patients Seek Breastfeeding Accommodations

 The Problem

 Breastfeeding workers typically need to express milk using a breast pump 2–3 times during an 8-hour workday (or 3–4 times in a 12-hour shift) to maintain their milk production and avoid health complications.
-Many work under circumstances where they do not have the flexibility to take breaks without permission, and therefore must request an accommodation to take regular pumping breaks.
+Many work under circumstances where they do not have the flexibility to take breaks without permission, and therefore must assert their legal rights–often with the help of a care provider.

 Employees who are breastfeeding require private space that is free from intrusion where they can relax and pump.
 Most do not have an office with a door and require special permission to use a private space.
 Managers may not understand that breast milk is food that should not be prepared in a bathroom.